 Dice the onion and soften it in two tablespoon olive oil in a saucepan which must be large enough to hold the soup.
 Add the cleaned spinach leaves, cover and simmer slowly until the greens are wilted.
 Add flour or starch and stir.
 Add the boiling water or stock, simmer 3-4 more minutes, season and puree until smooth.
 Cover to keep warm.

 In a separate pan cook the noodles in plenty salted boiling water until al dente.
 Fresh tagliolini will take no more than one minute.
 Drain and toss with one tablespoon of olive oil.
-Now quickly ladle the spinach puree into bowls, add the pasta, a sprinkle of grated Parmesan, drizzle with good EVO oil and serve immediately.
+Now quickly ladle the spinach puree into bowls, add the pasta, a sprinkle of grated Parmesan, drizzle with extra virgin olive oil and serve immediately.